open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 ## After MVR import, GDTF fixtures have IDs and DMX but their bodies are not visible in 3D

-This depends on how you are doing the MVR export in Vectoworks, gMA3, Capture or other software.
-For example Capture never provides any useful GDTFs, only place-holders.
-Vectorworks provides useful GDTFs if you previously load them to VW and link them to each VW symbol.
+This depends on how you export MVR from Vectorworks, grandMA3, Capture, or other software.
+For example, Capture never provides useful GDTFs, only placeholders.
+Vectorworks provides useful GDTFs if you previously load them into VW and link them to each VW symbol.
 To fix this issue, you can use the Edit fixture function of BlenderDMX Addon: after the MVR import to BlenderDMX Addon, edit all fixtures → uncheck the Re-address only and choose GDTF files for each fixture.

 ## Why do fixtures from GDTF have different features, like Gobo or Color and some not?